Patroklo/codeigniter-static-laravel-routes/readme.md

 ### Named parameters

-The developer can also define named parameters in each route instead of using wildcars or regular expressions.
+The developer can also define named parameters in each route instead of using wildcards or regular expressions.
 This will let the developer use them also in the URI with their defined names.
 If the developer don't define a named parameter, it will be used a an `(:any)` in the route.

 	Route::any('user/{id}',		'user/load/$1');

 There are two kinds of parameter definitions.
-The global definition, that will set a wildcar or regular expression to every named parameter with that name in the routes file and the local definition, that will only affect to the Route in wich it's defined.
+The global definition, that will set a wildcard or regular expression to every named parameter with that name in the routes file and the local definition, that will only affect to the Route in wich it's defined.

 Global parameter definition: